Kalahari Red Dunes Lodge

 Tends to cater for larger groups, but the low rates make it attractive for those looking to save some money.

-Small self catering establishment in the Kalahari town of Stampriet
+Small self catering establishment in the pretty Kalahari town of Stampriet

 A tented lodge, built on the small red dunes of the Kalahari Desert.